Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 “Is that a moral topic?” asked Theron.

-“Well, the spirit talked about the clear waters, not the salt water, but a rush of clear waters left behind by huge sheets of ice, sky high.
+“Well, the spirit talked about the clear waters, not the salty waters, but a rush of clear waters left behind by huge sheets of ice, sky high.
 And I’m wondering if he could have meant a world free of slavery, and of these Romans everywhere,” he answered Theron, looking about and out the windows.

 Theron was silent for a moment.
 Slavery was something he rarely talked about, or thought about.
 Romans prided themselves in seeking an enlightened, civilized and free world for humankind.
 And he knew they engaged in a more enlightened slavery, because it was needed.
 They relied on slavery to run their empire, including their military and police operations and to produce their wealth.

 But he did not know about this dream of Minnesotum, Mare Clarum.
 “I don’t know,” he answered.
 “I don’t know if such a world can exist.
 Can the new world be truly free?
 Without slavery?”
-Soon the Old World Stephanus and Theron lived in explorers would begin to look for a “new world”, which is where Minnesota lay.
-After the forces of Spain, the Iberian peninsula already conquered by the Romans, would be defeated by the British navy, the English Kings would plot to develop the New World in colonies on the East Coast of America.
+Soon in the Old World Stephanus and Theron lived in explorers would begin to look for a “new world”, which is where Minnesota lay.
+After the forces of Spain (the Iberian peninsula already conquered by the Romans), would be defeated by the British navy (the island land not yet conquered by Rome), English Kings would plot to develop the New World in colonies on the East Coast of America.

 “I cannot see into the future of the dream,” said Stephanus after considering the question.
-“I have heard some interesting things coming out of Judah, in Capernaum, though.
-A terrible attack on children by the rulers trying to suppress any ideas about a “new world.”
+“I have heard some astounding things coming out of Judea, in Capernaum, though.
+A terrible attack on children by rulers trying to suppress any ideas about any “new world.”
 Unbelievable barbarism by the Roman agents in crushing rebellions by the Jews, who no longer govern themselves either.”
 “Right, just like Greeks no longer govern in our home” thought Theron to himself.

 “Your dream, Stephanus, appears to be our best hope.
 But how can it be”?